ArnerPan/Test_task/README.md

 `2) Check what footer and header of site exists and visible`

-`3) Get All links from site , check every should have responce code "200"`
+`3) Get All links from site , check every should have responce code "200" their amount should be 280`

 `4) OPEN every link and CHECK  current url by link exactly matches with url by link`